 Study design

-This multi-centre observational retrospective chart review study involved 14 tertiary Italian hospitals (see Supplementary Materials S1 for the complete list of centres).
+This multi-centre observational retrospective study involved 14 tertiary Italian hospitals (see Supplementary Materials S1 for the complete list of centres).

+Population

-We retrospectively included all patients admitted with a diagnosis of stage 2-3 pleural infection (17) or empyema (18) from 1st January 2015 to 31st December 2021.
+We retrospectively included patients with presumed community-acquired and hospital-acquired pleural infection and a diagnosis of stage 2-3 pleural infection (17) or empyema (18) from 1st January 2015 to 31st December 2021.

-CPE and empyema represented stages 2-3 of pleural infection (i.e. fibrinopurulent, organised) (18).
-According to established criteria empyema was defined as purulent fluid in pleural cavity (18) whilst CPE was defined as a pleural effusion that met one or more of the following criteria: positive fluid microbiological Gram’s stain or culture; pleural fluid pH<7.2; presence of pleural septations or loculations in the context of an infective presentation.
+Complicated pleural effusion (CPE) comprises stages 2-3 of pleural infection (i.e. stage 2: fibrinopurulent; stage 3: organising), being (18)(18)defined as a pleural effusion that met one or more of the following criteria: positive fluid microbiological Gram’s stain or culture; pleural fluid pH<7.2 plus supportive evidence for infection; presence of pleural septations or loculations in the context of an infective presentation.
 (18)

-Exclusion criteria were malignant pleural effusion, thoracic malignancy, traumatic empyema, iatrogenic and nosocomial empyema, active pulmonary or pleural tuberculosis, history of previous pleurodesis, and pregnancy.
+Exclusion criteria were malignant pleural effusion, thoracic malignancy, traumatic empyema, iatrogenic and empyema, active pulmonary or pleural tuberculosis, history of previous pleurodesis, and pregnancy.

 Data collection and ethical approval